 How soon after FUE can I use Hair Fibres?

-FUE or Follicular Unit Excision is a process in which healthy hair follicles are removed from the side or back of the head and then grafted onto a thinning area.
-FUE is a state-of-the-art hair restoration procedure that promotes fast recovery and encourages speedier post operative hair growth.
+FUE hair transplant or Follicular Unit Excision is a process in which healthy hair follicles are removed from the side or back of the head and then grafted onto a thinning area.
+FUE is a state-of-the-art hair restoration procedure that promotes fast recovery and encourages speedier post-operative hair growth.
 However, for a period of time after the implants have been grafted in they will be vulnerable to any disturbance.
 Therefore it is best to look after them carefully for a week or two until they have taken a good hold in the scalp.
 When you’ve spent a lot of money on a transplant you will be keen to ensure that you are giving your new hair the best opportunity to grow.

 The advice, therefore, is to refrain from using Hair fibres for at least two weeks after your hair transplant procedure.
 It is wise to heed the advice even though it may be very tempting to cover up the bald areas during the time you are feeling most exposed and your hair has been cut very short.
 The recommendations extend to other styling products containing alcohol as well as any heat treatments or colourants.